Improving primary-vertex reconstruction with a minimum-cost lifted multicut graph partitioning algorithm: Results

 \subsection{LHC Run-2 13 TeV data}

-First, the LMC clustering algorithm is tested with simulated DELPHES data at a collision energy of 13~\TeV, with pileup $\expect{\mu}=63$ and $\sigma_z = 35$ mm.
+First, the LMC clustering algorithm is tested with simulated DELPHES data at a collision energy of 13~\TeV, with pileup $\expect{\mu} = 63$ and $\sigma_z = 35$ mm.
 These parameters are chosen to provide simulated data close to the actual data collected by the ATLAS detector in Run 2.
+Due to the very small transverse width of the ATLAS proton--proton interaction region (${\le}\,10\,\mu$m), this width is neglected in the simulation, i.e.~$\sigma_{x,y} = 0$.
 Edge-weight distributions for various edge-labelling approaches on these data are shown in \cref{fig:WGTs_dz35_pu63}.
 The performance of the LMC algorithm on these data is shown in Table~\ref{tab:ClstRes63}.
 The rows labelled ``cnst'' in these tables provide performance estimation with the applied constraints $|z_i-z_j|<1$ mm, while the ``base'' rows describe the baseline algorithm performance without constraints.

-The column \Ntrkwrong in \cref{tab:ClstRes63} is the number of tracks assigned to one cluster but entirely surrounded by tracks from other clusters.
-This number is an estimator for the degree of cluster overlap in the obtained solution.
-The relevant truth data overlap for comparison can be found in \cref{tab:DataSamples}.
+As mentioned above, the primary-vertex reconstruction problem is effectively one-dimensional, all tracks and vertices being located along the beam-line.
+In an ideal case, the reconstructed clusters are strictly separated on this line, i.e.~they do not contain tracks assigned to another cluster within their geometrical borders.
+However, the LMP clustering is based on the distance significance and not on the Cartesian distance itself.
+Thus, a track may be assigned to another cluster nearby.
+The column \Ntrkwrong in \cref{tab:ClstRes63} shows the fraction of tracks in an event assigned to a cluster, but entirely surrounded by tracks from another cluster along the line.
+This number is an estimator of the degree of cluster overlap in the obtained solution.
+The relevant truth track overlap fraction in the same events can be found in \cref{tab:DataSamples} for comparison.
+The truth track overlap fraction characterises the initial complexity of the event, while the cluster overlap fraction characterises the quality of the obtained solution.
 In addition, \cref{tab:AllEffData} in the Appendix gives the number of isolated nodes (tracks) reported by the LMC clustering algorithm.
 These non-assigned tracks do not represent the one-track truth vertices, considered non-reconstructable without a priori information, but rather reflect the clustering problems.

 The PDF ratio and the regression-based edge weight assignment result in approximately equal clustering performance.
 The BDT-based edge weight assignment leads to a significantly worse Silhouette metric value, a smaller value of the cluster overlap and a larger amount of fake clusters.
 As expected, the weighted versions of the VI and Silhouette metrics have significantly better values than the standard ones due to downscaling of the noise.
 Using constraints uniformly improves all quality estimators and provides $\sim30$\% CPU reduction.